 -1 in 3 people with autism (without an intellectual disability) are licensed by age 21.

--90% of autistic teens with a learners’ permit get a license within two years.
+-90% of teens with autism and a learners’ permit get a license within two years.

 -Are full-time students.